-A house is one of the largest purchases most Americans make.
+Buying a house is one of the most important purchases many Americans make.
 It’s a safe, stable place to call home, as well as an important way to build wealth.
 However, not all families in America have had equitable access to homeownership due to racial discrimination in housing.

 Historical housing policies created racial disparities in homeownership that still persist today.
-Although no longer legal, these practices shape our communities and they are reflected in the current makeup of our neighborhoods.
+These practices shaped our communities, and they are reflected in the current makeup of our neighborhoods.

 In the early 1900s, discriminatory policies were actively enforced and Raleigh grew into an intentionally-segregated city.
-While white families moved into well-connected neighborhoods north and west of downtown, Black families were explicitly prevented from moving into those areas of high opportunity.
-Redlining (a form of discriminatory lending) classified Black applicants as “high-risk borrowers” based solely on race and where they lived, and denied their loan applications, or gave them unfavorable loan terms.
+While white families moved into well-resourced neighborhoods north and west of downtown, Black families were explicitly prevented by discriminatory policies from moving into those areas of high opportunity.

-While restrictive covenants and redlining are now outlawed, our communities still see the impacts today.
-Housing patterns across the country illustrate the influence of these discriminatory practices.
+While restrictive covenants, redlining, and segregated schools are now outlawed, our communities still see the impacts today.
+Housing patterns across Wake County illustrate the influence of these discriminatory practices.

 Book-Page |